Toyota Motor : Statement on Reported COVID-19 Infection at Toyota Work Site | MarketScreener

-Today, Toyota announced that a male, full-time employee in his 20's working as an engineer at its Toyota City headquarters in Aichi Prefecture, Japan has tested positive for COVID-19.
-The employee has not been to work since July 20, when he returned home after reporting that he did not feel well during work hours.
-He took the test for the COVID-19 virus on July 22, which returned positive on July 24.
-He is currently staying at home to recover.
+Today, Toyota announced that a male, full-time employee in his 20's working as a line worker at its Motomachi Plant in Toyota City, Aichi Prefecture, Japan has tested positive for COVID-19.
+The employee was last at work on July 23.
+He developed a fever on July 24, took the test for the COVID-19 virus on July 27, and was diagnosed positive on July 28.
+His condition is currently stable and he is staying at home to recover.

-On July 22, after learning that the employee was suspected to be 'positive' with COVID-19, Toyota immediately and thoroughly disinfected the affected work sites.
-Under the guidance of local health authorities, we are also currently working to identify any individuals who may have had close contact with the employee before July 20.
+After learning that the employee was suspected of being positive for COVID-19, Toyota disinfected the affected work sites on July 27.
+In addition, we are working under the guidance of local health authorities to identify any individuals who may have had close contact with the employee on or before July 23.

 We sincerely apologize for the anxiety and concern that this news may cause to people in the surrounding regions.
 We are treating this as an issue that affects all Toyota locations and will further enhance our communication and health checks with staff at all locations.
 We are implementing measures to prevent the further spread of the virus and will do our best to provide timely updates as the situation progresses.